SureDeveloping/Boardgame-Bar-Bonn/README.md

     index.html
  - I had some unsed bits of Code in the index Html for classes, Which i could just delite.
- - I had had " in the i element for the dice logo. menu.html
+ - I had had " in the i element for the dice logo.
+ - I hat a error in the iframe from the "map".
+Width 100& was not Ok.
+So i look for anthoer way to add the map.
  - I had a typo.
-I worte th insted of td in one table elment.
+I worte th insted of td in one table elment in the mene html.
- - I hat a h3 putted in a table.
+ - I hat a h3 putted in a table in the meunu html.
 Copy Past mistake.
+ - I had twice the same id in the contact form in use.